Three Ways to Grow Your Small Business

 Small business owners should look for ways to enhance their services in ways that serve their customers.

 Increasing the Frequency of a Customers’ Interactions with Your Business

-Customers have problems - that is why they seek you out.
+Customers have problems – that is why they seek out your professional services.
 The more useful you become at solving their problems, the more they will seek you out.

 “What else can we help you with?”

 This is the service equivalent of, “Would you like fries with that?”.